 Fruity Fourth of July (or Anytime) Frozen Yogurt Dog Treats

 How to Make Fruity Frozen Yogurt Pupsicle Dog Treats

 We’re using star-shaped moulds to make these pupsicles even more on theme as Fourth of July dog treats, but you can use any sort of food mould (affiliate link) to make pupsicles.
-They’re fun way to make frozen treats or gummies in whatever shape and size you’d like.
+They’re fun way to make cute frozen treats or gummies.
 Flexible ice cube trays are a good substitute, too.
-Ingredients can be easily scaled to suit your own mould (see tips and tricks below).
-You can adjust the mixtures and ingredients to suit your pet and personal preferences.
-Frozen treats are super easy that way.
-Pawfect for experiments.
+Ingredients can be easily scaled to suit (see tips and tricks below), and you can adjust the ingredients to suit your pet and personal preferences.
+As noted above, frozen treats are super easy that way.
+Pawfect for experiments!

 - Strawberries (fresh or thawed from frozen)